 Apple Cider Chicken Thighs

-Category: Wholesome Meals for Every Day
+Section: Wholesome Meals for Every Day

 Apple cider chicken thighs deliver a comforting blend of sweet, tangy, and savory flavors.
 Succulent chicken meets an aromatic glaze crafted from apple cider, honey, Dijon mustard, garlic, and balsamic vinegar.
 Fresh thyme and seasonings enhance both fragrance and taste.
 Roasted in the oven until golden and tender, the chicken soaks up a glossy sauce that’s perfect for drizzling just before serving.
 A brief resting period keeps the meat juicy, while finishing with the reserved glaze adds extra depth.
 Ideal for a satisfying meal the whole family will enjoy, this dish brings warmth and simple elegance to the table.